Ricardicus/Ricardicus/README.md

-File an issue or pull request if you see anything that is completely crazy.
+Make an issue or pull request if you see anything that is completely crazy.